Lakshminarayananc/agile-web-development-report/report.md

 Abstract
 --------

 We organized a thirteen-day Agile Web Development course at Department of Software Systems at Tampere University of Technology in April 2008.
-The goal of the course was to teach students agile development practices and web programming in a fast-paced project with real customers.
+The goal of the course was to teach students agile development and web programming in a fast-paced project with real customers.

 The daily sessions started at 9:00 each morning and lasted till 16:00, with a one-hour lunch break at the middle of the day.
 First three days were preparation for the project assignment.
 On the remaining ten days, lectures and exercises were intertwined with project work.